MrFunnyPenguin/2024-mechanical_mayhem/README.md

-Test Code for previous 2024 Crescendo FRC Comp Robot, to get and idea for 2024 Mechanical M-Ayhem
+Code to be used for Team 4973's 2024 Mechanical M-Ayhem robot